Hard2bit

 Key points

-Example: Privilege escalation from weak authorization
+Example: Privilege escalation from inherited authorization

 Common mistakes